micans/apparix/README.md

 was that the set of cd-related command is tiny; basically `bm` and `to`.
-It turns out that having bookmarks for directories is useful for other commands as well, such as distant listing, finding and editing, plus convenience queries such as the age old queston: Am I a Bookmark?
+It turns out that having bookmarks for directories is useful for other commands as well, such as distant listing, finding and editing, plus convenience queries such as the age old question: Am I a Bookmark?

 ```
 Apparix functions, grouped and roughly ordered by expected use.